KawaMaciej/Modeling-framework/README.md

 # 🧠 Modeling Framework

-**Branch:** `Implementing-modular-methods`

-A modular and extensible Python framework for building and experimenting with machine learning models — including custom implementations of linear regression, Lasso, Ridge, and ElasticNet using gradient descent.
+A modular and extensible Python framework for building and experimenting with machine learning models — including custom implementations of linear regression, Lasso, Ridge, and ElasticNet using gradient descent and many others.

 ---